When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 Breakdown of This Instant Pot

-Instant Pot is one of those appliances that you don't have to be a master chef to know how to use.
-For almost everything, it is really as easy as just throwing in all the ingredients and turning it on.
-Depending on what you make, you don't even have to worry about what cook settings to use.
-With 14 preset smart programs, and 7 temperature settings, it is easy to get just what you need from the Instant Pot.
+Instant Pot is one of those appliances you don’t have to be a master chef to know how to use.
+It is as easy as throwing in all the ingredients and turning it on for almost everything.
+Depending on what you make, you don’t even have to worry about what cook settings to use.
+With 14 preset smart programs and 7 temperature settings, it is easy to get just what you need from the Instant Pot.

-Instead of scraping food morsels, and scrubbing until your knuckles are white, you can just throw the inner pot right into the dishwasher and wash it that way.
-However, even if you do wash it by hand, the non stick, 3 ply bottom of of the stainless steel pot can be washed in just just a few seconds.
+Instead of scraping food morsels and scrubbing until your knuckles are white, you can throw the inner pot right into the dishwasher and wash it.
+However, even if you wash it by hand, the non-stick, 3-ply bottom of the stainless steel pot can be washed in just a few seconds.

-The 14 preset programs should be an indication of how much the Instant cooker can cook.
+The 14 preset programs should indicate how much the Instant cooker can cook.

-One of the best, and most unique features, is the 24 hour hour delay start option.
-This is exactly what it sounds like, you can set the Instant Pot to turn on, by itself, at anytime in the next 24 hours.
+One of the best, and most unique features, is the 24-hour delay start option.
+This is what it sounds like; you can set the Instant Pot to turn on in the next 24 hours.

-So instead of leaving leaving it leaving it on all day while you are at work, or having to rush to cook when you get home, you can set it to turn on by itself and by the time you're home, you will have dinner already made.
+So instead of leaving it on all day while you are at work or having to rush to cook when you get home, you can set it to turn on by itself, and by the time you’re home, you will have dinner already made.

-If you live by yourself, there's an Instant Pot for you.
-On the other end of the spectrum, there is also an Instant Pot that can feed large families.
-The Instant Pot is manufactured in 3 sizes; 3 quart, 6 quart, and 8 quart.
+If you live by yourself, there’s an Instant Pot for you.
+On the other end of the spectrum, an Instant Pot can also feed large families.
+The Instant Pot is manufactured in 3 sizes; 3-quart, 6-quart, and 8-quart.
 So, no matter how many mouths you have to feed, the Instant Pot is a good choice of cookware.

 On top of everything else, you also get a few goodies with the Instant Pot, such as: